Key Takeaways

 ✅ 9.1.1 Add schema markup

-Schema markup is a way of informing the search engine on what your website (or landing page) is about.
+Schema markup is a way of informing the search engine about what your website (or landing page) is about.

-The most important type that you should concern yourself with is the “Organization” schema and it should be added inside the <head> tag of your front and About page.
+The most important type that you should concern yourself with is the “Organization” schema and it should be added inside the <head> tag of your homepage and About page.

-Once you upload it, test the page URL with the Structured Data Testing Tool.
-If you are unsure of what to write, check out your competitor’s schema by using the same tool and get some inspiration.
+Once you upload it, test the page URL with the Rich Results Test.
+If you are unsure of what to write, check out your competitor’s schema by using the Schema Markup Validator and get some inspiration.

-There is several types of markups you can use depending on your type of business.
-You can markup products, prices, stock, opening hours, restaurant menu, courses, and a lot more.
+There are several types of markups you can use depending on your type of business.
+You can markup products, prices, stock, opening hours, restaurant menus, courses, and a lot more.

-If you are uncomfortable with this (I understand, it can look scary) you can use simple plugins for Wordpress, Shopify, and others as Rank Math so you don’t have to even enter your sites code to add Schema to your pages.
+If you are uncomfortable with this (I understand, it can look scary) you can use simple plugins for WordPress, Shopify, and others like Rank Math so you don’t have to even enter your site’s code to add Schema to your pages.

 ✅ 9.1.2 Check your 404 page

-You can check your website easily by adding /is-my-404-customized right after your domain name (ww.domainname.com/is-my-404-customized).
-As it is highly unlikely that you have a page with this URL this should trigger a 404 error and you can now see what your page looks like.
+You can check your website easily by adding /is-my-404-customized right after your domain name (www.domainname.com/is-my-404-customized).
+As it is highly unlikely that you have a page with this URL, this should trigger a 404 error and you can now see what your page looks like.

 If the page looks weird and there are no links back to your site, you will need to make a customized 404 page.

-Each page on your website needs to provide a good experience to the user and encourage them to try with some other page on your website and continue browsing.
+Each page on your website needs to provide a good experience to the user and encourage them to try another page on your website and continue browsing.
 Without a customized 404 page, the user will most likely bounce.

 ✅ 9.1.3 Sitemap